 We are the stories we tell.
 And the stories we tell ourselves and one another today, as a nation, look, sound and feel more like that nation — its 325 million storytellers — than they ever have before.

 When lives intermingle and genders interact, when stories intertwine and narratives weave within other narratives, when we live our American lives fully and truthfully ... there is no race card.
-The race card’s the human race card, and that’s every card in the deck.
+There’s just the human race card, and that’s every card in the deck.

 Image credits: Dolezal: KREM-TV.
 Dungey: Disney/ANC Television Group.
 Oscar™ statuette: © 2016 Academy of Motion Picture Arts and Sciences.
 Parker: © 2016 Fox Searchlight Pictures.
 Still from "Loving": © 2016 Focus Features.
 "Insecure" ad: © 2016 HBO.
 Kaepernick: Via Twitter.